Chart Color Schemes

 Tocumwal - Finley - Jerilderie features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 66.1% of all households, including 21.3% couples with children, 35.7% couples without children, and 8.4% single parent families.
-Non-family households comprise the remaining 33.9%, with lone person households at 31.7% and group households making up 2.1%.
-The median household size is 2.2 people, smaller than the Rest of NSW average of 2.3.
+Non-family households account for the remaining 33.9%, with lone person households at 31.7% and group households comprising 2.1%.
+The median household size is 2.2 people, which is smaller than the Rest of NSW average of 2.3.

 Frequently Asked Questions - Households